SMETS 2 Meters

 SBCH = Single Band Comms Hub.

-The Variant 450 comms hub for the North at Fylingdales is expected to be first available in February 2022.
+The Variant 450 comms hub for the North at Fylingdales was made available from February 2022.

 What do the indicators mean on a SMETS 2 Comms Hub?